ELYSIA KARACTER

 KEY FEATURES

-Karacter offers two separate channels which can be set up for dual mono, linked stereo or linked and unlinked M/S operation.
-Integrated mix stages for parallel signal processing and the unique Color Control adds to its remarkable flexibility.
+The master version of Karacter offers two separate channels that can be set up for dual mono, linked stereo, or linked and unlinked M/S operation.
+The mix version is a single stereo instance of the plug-in with single-linked stereo control.

-Modes
+Saturation Modes

 Saturation

-• Gentle symmetrical soft clipping
+- Gentle, symmetrical soft clipping

-• Strong low order harmonics that are weighted towards the third
+- Strong low-order harmonics that are weighted towards the third

 FET

-• Wide ranges of asymmetrical low noise soft clipping
+- Wide ranges of asymmetrical low-noise soft clipping

-• Strong low order harmonics that are weighted towards the second
+- Strong low-order harmonics that are weighted towards the second

 Turbo Boost